-Best of all, the city of Memphis, Tennessee is very business friendly.
+Best of all, the city of Memphis, Tennessee is considered more business friendly.
 Memphis is home to the world’s first hotel chain, first self-serve grocery store, and is known as the city that invented overnight package delivery service.

-Read on to learn why Memphis is a great place to invest in rental property.
+Read on to learn why Memphis could be an attractive place to invest in rental property.

 Key Population Stats:

-- Memphis has a metropolitan population of nearly 1.4 million, making it the 43rd largest metro area in the nation.
+- Memphis has a city population of more than 633,000 with over 1.3 million residents in the metropolitan area, making it the 42nd largest metro area in the nation.